North Shore, New Zealand: Economy

 There are over 22,000 businesses located on the North Shore, contributing to over 6% of New Zealand's GDP.
 The city topped the nation's growth rates for numbers of businesses between 1998 and 2002, growing 29.3%.

-The suburb Albany has become the commercial center of the North Shore.
+The suburb Albany has become the commercial centre of the North Shore.
 A number of retailers like Westfield are building or have built "super stores" in the area, anticipating ongoing commercial growth and expansion.
 The area has also experienced the construction of intense cheaper housing, and thousands of acres of farmland has been turned into mini-suburbs comprising hundreds of houses all of a similar design.
 As such, the Albany area has attracted hundreds of millions of investment dollars.

 The Royal New Zealand Navy has its main base in Devonport and is a significant employer and industry.

 Residential development on the North Shore continues to rapidly sprawl northwards.
-The Rodney township of Orewa and the Whangaparaoa Peninsula, 25 kilometres north of Takapuna, were once holiday resorts.
+The Rodney township of Orewa and the Whangaparāoa Peninsula, 25 kilometres north of Takapuna, were once holiday resorts.
 They are now linked by the Northern Motorway and may eventually be contiguous with the North Shore's northward urban expansion.

 Some parts of the North Shore boast some of the most expensive real estate in New Zealand.
 The stretch of coast that runs north from Takapuna Beach to Milford, often referred to as the "Golden Mile", has many properties there that have sold for several million dollars (NZ$) particularly because of the beaches, Lake Pupuke, popular schools and shopping centres such as Shore City.
 In 2005, one beachfront property sold for $12.8 million.
 Rents and property prices on the North Shore are high in relative terms, with average weekly rents (in 2002) of $243 versus $237 for Wellington and $236 for Auckland.